 Accidents involving commercial motor vehicles contribute to thousands of deaths and even more injuries each year.
 According to the National Highway Traffic Safety Administration and Federal Motor Carrier Safety Administration:

 - In 2015, 4,067 people lost their lives in trucking accidents.
 An additional 116,000 people incurred injuries.

 - These accidents involved an estimated 433,000 large trucks.

 - Fatalities involving large trucks appear to be increasing.
 In 2014, 3,908 people lost their lives in commercial trucking accidents.

 - California makes up 7.2% of the nation’s total commercial motor vehicle accidents.
 There were 291 fatalities throughout the state in 2015.

-While a truck accident can occur at any time, they’re statistically more common during the week.
+While a truck accidents can occur at any time, they’re statistically more common during the week.
 In fact, 78% of crashes occurred between Monday and Friday, and 65% of all crashes occurred during the daytime.

-Several other factors may influence your likelihood of being in a car accident.
+Several other factors may influence your likelihood of being in a car accident in California.
 Driver behavior is the leading cause of commercial motor vehicle crashes, so things like speeding, drug and alcohol use, and distracted driving all can play a role.
 Truck drivers spend long hours on the road where they can become bored and easily preoccupied.
 They also face tight deadlines which may encourage speeding and other reckless behavior.
 Statistically, you’re most likely to be in a truck accident during the daytime on a weekday – 73% of all commercial vehicle accidents occur within this time period.